ls1intum/Artemis/docs/user/exams/students_guide.rst

     - **Note:** Your full name represents your signature.
     - **Hint:** You can find your full name as registered on Artemis below the input field.

-- After you confirm, if the exam working time has started, the *Conduction* screen will automatically appear, see `Exam Conduction`_.
+- After you confirm, if the exam working time has started, the `Exam Conduction`_ screen will automatically appear.
 - Otherwise, you must wait until the exam begins.
 A popup will appear which will notify you how much time is left before the planned start.

 .. figure:: student/welcome_screen.png